 Early spring is the ideal time to assess the overall condition of your tools, especially those that have been left outside.
 Properly maintained tools will not only last longer, they’ll allow you to work more efficiently and safely in the garden.

-- Sharpen and oil your pruners and snips.
-Sand off any rust with steel wool, sharpen the blades with a sharpening stone, and coat the blades and gears with a thin film of oil.
+- Sharpen and oil your pruners and shears.
+Sand off any rust with steel wool, sharpen the blades with a carbide sharpener or whetstone, and coat the blades and pivot joints with a thin film of oil.
 Wipe off any excess oil before storing.
-(If you prefer to have a professional do it, most hardware stores offer this service.)
+(If you prefer to have a professional do it, many hardware stores and garden centers offer this service.)
+For the DIYer, here’s a handy guide on how I (easily!) maintain my gardening tools throughout the year.

 - Repair or replace digging tools.
 Check your spades, shovels, and garden forks for cracked or broken handles or tines.
 If it’s a quality tool that’s served you well, consider repairing it with a new part (or sending it in for repair).